shuozhixu/Modelling_2024/README.md

 	#SBATCH --time=200:00:00
 	#SBATCH --ntasks=32

-Also, make sure that you are using your own version of LAMMPS in the sbatch file.

 Please, each time you run a new type of simulation, create a new directory.

 Four MPEAs will be considered.
 No new calculations are needed for the last two alloys.
-Data are present here so that you will include them into the paper.
+Data are presented here so that you will include them in the paper.

 ## CoCrNi